zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/relocate-pdb-using-dbca-silent-mode/relocate-pdb-using-dbca-silent-mode.md

 ## Task 1: Prepare your environment

-To prepare you environment, enable `ARCHIVELOG` mode on CDB1 and CDB2, verify that the default listener is started, and verify that PDB1 has sample data.
+To prepare your environment, enable `ARCHIVELOG` mode on CDB1 and CDB2, verify that the default listener is started, and verify that PDB1 has sample data.
 CDB1, PDB1, and CDB2 all use the default listener.

 1. Open a terminal window on the desktop.